datacite/mds/README.md

 account.
 Therefore run

     mvn exec:java -Dexec.mainClass=org.datacite.mds.tools.AdminAccountCreator

 You will be asked to specify symbol, password and e-mail for the admin account.

+This command works only if database doesn't have Admin account already.
+If this is not the case, please remove Admin from the database manually.

 ### That's all!

 You can run:

     mvn compile tomcat:run

 again and create appropriate accounts and prefixes.